Interstate 295 (Rhode Island–Massachusetts): Rhode Island

 I-295 serves as a partial circumferential highway around Providence, bypassing the city to the west and north.
-The southern terminus of I-295 is located in Warwick (I-95 exit 11 northbound/12B southbound).
+The southern terminus of I-295 is located in Warwick (I-95 exit 28A).
 The complex interchange involves access between I-95, I-295, and Route 113, which is labeled exit 1A (the interchange with I-95 is unnumbered).
-Immediately after this interchange, I-295 crosses the Blackstone River and passes Warwick Mall, which lies on a property outlined by the interchange and the two highways.
+Immediately after this interchange, I-295 crosses the Pawtuxet River and passes Warwick Mall, which lies on a property outlined by the interchange and the two highways.
 The mall is accessed via exit 1B, which provides partial access to Route 2 (northbound I-295 exits to northbound Route 2, while southbound I-295 exits to southbound Route 2).
-Exits 3A and 3B provide access to Route 37 within the town of Cranston.
+Exits 3A and 3B provide access to Route 37 within the city of Cranston.
 Exit 6 for Route 14 is next, known locally as Plainfield Pike, which defines the border between Cranston and Johnston.
 Exit 7 provides access to a local industrial park.
 There is a complex interchange with US 6 and US 6A in Johnston, labeled exits 9A, 9B, and 9C, which involves near overlap between US 6 and I-295 (US 6 uses the collector–distributor lanes along the side of I-295 briefly, and access from US 6 westbound to I-295 southbound requires the use of a special double-loop ramp at exit 9B).
 A diamond interchange (exit 10) with Route 5 is the last exit in Johnston, and the highway enters Smithfield and immediately has a cloverleaf interchange (exits 12A and 12B) with US 44.
 After another cloverleaf interchange (exits 15A and 15B) with Route 7, the highway begins a gentle curve eastward toward Massachusetts.
-Within the town of Lincoln, I-295 meets Route 146 (exits 18A and 18B), the Eddie Dowling Highway, part of the larger Worcester–Providence Pike.
+Within the town of Lincoln, I-295 meets Route 146 (exits 18A and 18B).
 There are two interchanges in the town of Cumberland, being Route 122 (exit 20) and Route 114 (exit 22).